bamlab/react-native-testing/README.md

   - THEN -> the end result we want to protect with our test
     - e.g. I want a modal to show up, I want to be redirected to another page, I want my snapshot to match, I want an amount to be displayed
   - WHEN -> the furthest action you can easily trigger
-    - e.g. I click on a button, I enter some text, I dispatch a Redux action, I dispatch a native event
+    - e.g. I click on a button, I enter some text, I dispatch a native event
   - GIVEN -> the state of your components and redux store at the beggining of your test
     - e.g. my redux store should have a populated order, my user should be logged in
   - SETUP -> the api calls I need to mock and the components you will need to mount